 Perched above the tree line, atop the wind-lashed Continental Divide, and blocked by snow for most of the year, 6646ft Logan Pass – named for William R Logan, Glacier’s first superintendent – is the park’s highest navigable point by road.
 Two trails, Hidden Lake Overlook, which continues on to Hidden Lake itself, and Highline, lead out from here.
 Views are stupendous; the parking situation, however, is not – you might spend a lot of time searching for a spot during peak hours.

 This nonprofit organization offers an alternative for ‘pest’ grizzlies facing extermination and captive-born wolves that can't survive in the wild.
 Here they are used for education and product testing (check out the row of shame of non-bear-proof trash containers).
 The wolves are on continual display in their naturalized enclosures, while the bears are let out individually.
 The excellent twice-daily ‘Keeper Kids’ program allows kids to hide food in the enclosures and then watch the bears sniff it out.
+Inside, informative exhibits discuss wildlife ecology.
+Admission to the center is good for two days.
+Check the website for a schedule of talks, including a vital demonstration on proper bear-spray use.
+A new immersive display on riparian ecosystems is set to open in 2020.

 The most entertaining museum in Montana should not be missed.
 It has stellar displays on the geological history of the Rockies, and dinosaur exhibits including an Edmontosaurus jaw with its incredible battery of teeth, the largest T. rex skull in the world, and a full T. rex (with only a slightly smaller skull).
 Laser planetarium shows are interesting, as is the living-history outdoors section (closed in winter).
+There's also a reasonable set of exhibitions on Yellowstone (with an emphasis on Native American culture) and old cars and wagons used to get around the area.
+The museum probably won't occupy a full day, but it does have plenty of hands-on exhibits for the littler ones.

 Houses interesting exhibits on wildlife, geology and Native American culture and history, as well as an auditorium featuring slide shows and ranger talks.
 For over 35 years, the Native America Speaks program has connected visitors with the stories, history and culture of the Blackfeet, Salish, and Kootenai tribes.
 Check the seasonal schedule for days and times.
 Also has a good gift shop.
+An astronomical observatory was opened at the visitor center in late August 2019; expect public programs to begin soon to take advatage of the dark, starry nights here.